tommulgrew/slork/README.md

   - `ai_guidance.text_generation` influences narration tone.
   - `ai_guidance.image_generation` influences image style.
 - Items (including NPCs) can include an optional `location_description` used to append presence text when they are in their original location.
-- Exits and interactions use `criteria` (requires/blocking flags), and some text fields can be conditional via resolvable text entries.
+- Exits, interactions, and dialog use `criteria` (requires/blocking inventory/flags/companions).
+- Interactions use `effect` for state changes, and some text fields can be conditional via resolvable text entries.
+- NPCs can define `dialog` (string, conditional text, or dialog tree, optionally as a list).
 - Use `--world path/to/your.yaml` to load a custom world.

 For full authoring details, see `docs/yaml_world_authoring.md`.